Upgrade to SharePoint 2010 on Small Business Server: Field Guide

 Notes

 Here are my additional notes for the guide.
-For some steps I have no notes because there was nothing extra special about those processes that needed noting.
+Some steps are left out if there was nothing special to note.

 Step 1